Crossofglory/Distributions/README.md

 binomial_distribution.py: This file contains a Python class that represents a binomial distribution.
 It provides methods for calculating a binomial distribution's mean, standard deviation, and probability density function (PDF).
 It also includes histogram plotting functions for the distribution.

 # Usage
-# To use the Gaussian distribution module, import the GaussianDistribution class from #gaussian_distribution.py:
+## To use the Gaussian distribution module, import the Gaussian class from #gaussian_distribution.py:
-from gaussian_distribution import GaussianDistribution
+from gaussian_distribution import Gaussian

-#Create a Gaussian distribution with mean 0 and standard deviation 1
 gaussian = GaussianDistribution(0, 1)

-#Calculate the mean of the distribution
 mean = gaussian.mean()

-#Calculate the standard deviation of the distribution
 std_dev = gaussian.standard_deviation()

-#Calculate the probability density function (PDF) at a specific value
 pdf_value = gaussian.pdf(2.5)

+gaussian.plot_histogram()

+gaussian.plot_histogram_pdf()

-# To use the binomial distribution module, import the BinomialDistribution class from binomial_distribution.py:
+## To use the binomial distribution module, import the Binomial class from binomial_distribution.py:

-from binomial_distribution import BinomialDistribution
+from binomial_distribution import Binomial

-#Create a binomial distribution with 10 trials and a success probability of 0.5
-binomial = BinomialDistribution(10, 0.5)
+binomial = BinomialDistribution(0.5, 20)

-#Calculate the mean of the distribution
 mean = binomial.mean()

-#Calculate the standard deviation of the distribution
 std_dev = binomial.standard_deviation()

-#Calculate the probability density function (PDF) at a specific value
 pdf_value = binomial.pdf(3)

+binomial.plot_histogram()

+binomial.plot_histogram_pdf()

 # Dependencies
 The scripts require the following dependencies:

 Python 3.x

 NumPy (for mathematical calculations)